Cameras, film, film, cameras!

 Bulk-loaded

-For digital transfer from film, two methods were used for the photos on this site: First (best) - films were scanned on my Polaroid SS4000 or later Nikon 5000 film scanners at 4000 dpi, and then lightly adjusted and resized in various programs like Photoshop, etc. Nothing's too hopped up - mostly I remove a few scratches or dust, adjust curves to something that looks natural on my setup, and resize for web posting.
+For digital transfer from film, I used two methods: First (best and usually) - films were scanned on my Polaroid SS4000 or later Nikon 5000 film scanners at 4000 dpi, and then lightly adjusted and resized in various programs like Photoshop, etc. Nothing's too hopped up - mostly I remove a few scratches or dust, adjust curves to something that looks natural on my setup, and resize for web posting.
 I try to get them to look as they did to me when I was at the scene, not what is possible to do with photoshop.
 Some are long exposures, especially the starry sky and aurora stuff and the lomo photos, but most is similar to what I was seeing at the instant.
 Most surely there have been technical and artistic 'mistakes' made at many steps along the way - but that's a lot of the fun!

-A few of the great ancestor photos here and there were scanned with flatbed scanners.
+A few of the 'great ancestor' photos here and there were scanned with flatbed scanners.
 Usually those are pretty small size..
-Also the 2008-2009 black and whites from Alaska were flatbed scanned, since they came from prints where most of the magic was done on the darkroom printing.
+Also the 2008-2009 black and white from Alaska (and the 2013 when I get them up) were flatbed scanned, since they came from prints where most of the magic was done: in the darkroom, printing.
 They look like hell here, but that's what I've been saying...

 Cameras:

-Have used various cameras, including several Canon, Nikon, Olympus SLRs, Kiev 88TTL and Mamiya RB67 medium-formats, a Contax G1, and various mini cameras like the Lomo LC-A, Olympus XA, Minox ML, Kiev 35A, Cosina CX2, some rangefinders, etc., etc.
+I've used various cameras, including Canon, Nikon, & Olympus SLRs, Kiev 88TTL and Mamiya RB67 medium-formats, a Contax G1, and various mini cameras like the Lomo LC-A, Olympus XA, Minox ML, Kiev 35A, Cosina CX2, some rangefinders, varous cheap digicams, etc., etc.

 Many cameras in my 'prehistory' - 126 and 110 instamatics, old 8mm film cameras, weird or cheap old bakelite things from the 50s and 60s never used...
 Few were used to any pleasing effect, most were only looked at and dreamed about - I was too poor to buy film in those days.

-Some pinhole cameras also made and used in jr. high school photography class [at this time I began to drool over pix of SLRs I could not afford - see cameras owned now, below]
+Some pinhole cameras also made and used in jr. high school photography class [at this time I began to drool over pix of SLRs I could not afford - see cameras owned now, below].
+Also, in 2013 I made a series of beer-can cam pinhole photos I liked.
+Yes, have to add a scan.

 Yashica rangefinder (probably an Electro 35 variant, but cannot remember); ca. 1981-1984; stupidly I lost all photos made with this one - my first precision camera.